Thursday, July 24, 2014

 Fall 2014.

 La India Maria is one of the dearest and greatest comedians of Mexican cinema.
-She returns with a very funny, well-crafted adventure/comedy/parody of a peasant that becomes a hero to save the day.
+She returns with a very funny, well-crafted adventure/comedy/parody of a peasant who becomes a hero to save the day.

-American audiences may not be familiar with the great character of “La India María” comparable with Cantinflas or Tin Tan.
-The parodies of big Hollywood movies such as: “Indiana Jones” and “The Matrix” make this Mexican “Jack Ass” funnier.
+American audiences may not be familiar with the great character of "La India María", comparable to Cantinflas or Tin Tan.
+The parodies of big Hollywood movies like "Indiana Jones" and "The Matrix" make this Mexican "Jack Ass" even funnier.

 This popcorn flick is for everyone who wants to have fun at the movies.